Download Clockify desktop app for Linux →

 If you’ve registered via Google and don’t have a password, you can set a password in your Profile Settings on the web version (your login username is your Gmail address).

-If your workspace is on a custom domain or subdomain you have to enter the address and then login through browser.
+If your workspace is on a custom domain or subdomain you have to choose your regional server address or subdomain then log in through the browser.

 Time tracking #

 You can keep track of your time in Clockify Linux app in two ways:

 - Use a timer – Track your time in live mode, while completing your tasks